datalad-handbook/book/docs/challenges/102-101-datasets.rst

       $ echo "* annex.largefiles=(mimeencoding=binary)and(largerthan=0))" >> .gitattributes
       $ datalad save -m "configure Dataset to keep text files in Git"

+In the end, remove the datasets.

+.. find-out-more:: Can you show me again?

    Clean-up:

    .. runrecord:: _examples/cha-102-101-datasets-6